craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Features/Features - Martial.md

 Target an adjacent ally.
 Until the beginning of your next turn, if they are the target of an Attack and they are still adjacent to you, you are the target of that Attack instead.

-## Painrush
-###### REQ: 2EXP
-###### 2 AP
-'When something hurts, you move.
-Getting out, getting in, the pain moves your body anyways.'

-Until the beginning of your next turn, when you are the target of a Melee Weapon Attack, if it hits you, you may immediately make a Maneuver.

 ## Disengage
 ###### REQ: 2EXP
 ###### 2 AP